Kenji Gorré: Nacional

 Following his release by Swansea, Gorré signed for Primeira Liga club Nacional.

 In January 2019 he dropped a division to join LigaPro side Estoril on loan until the end of the remaining season.

+Boavista

+On 22 July 2021, Porto-based side Boavista announced the free signing of Gorré on a two-year contract.

+Umm Salal

+On 16 June 2023, after his contract with Boavista expired, Gorré signed a two-year deal with Qatari club Umm Salal.

+Maccabi Haifa

+On 17 July 2025, after his contract with Umm Salal expired, Gorré signed a tree-year with Israeli club Maccabi Haifa.

 International career

 Gorré was born in the Netherlands to a Surinamese father, Dean Gorré, and a Curaçaoan mother (Magali from The Real Housewives of Cheshire) and is eligible for all three national teams.
 Gorré is also eligible to play for England, citing having engaged in a minimum of five years education under the age of 18 within the territory of the relevant association.
 Gorré was initially approached by the English FA before being selected by KNVB instead.
 He never played for their youth team.

 In November 2016, Gorré was called up to and played for the Curaçao national team in their friendly against Eredivisie side Excelsior in Rotterdam.
 In 2019, he was selected for the country's 2019 Gold Cup squad and made his debut on 25 June 2019 in the last group game against Jamaica.
 He came on as a substitute in the 70th minute for Jarchinio Antonia, Curaçao equalised in added time to advance to the knock-out stage.